 Fenestration area, U-factor, SHGC, orientation, and tilt are reported on the CF1R.
-SHGC is reported on the CF1R as an acceptable range for each window calculated as the SHGC entered by the user plus or minus 0.01.
+SHGC is reported on the CF1R as an allowable maximum and minimum for each window calculated as the SHGC entered by the user plus or minus 0.01.